Sarah Lacina: Reality television

-Cagayan
+Survivor: Cagayan

-Lacina was one of 18 castaways to compete on Survivor: Cagayan, the 28th season of Survivor.
+In 2013, Lacina was one of eighteen castaways to compete on Survivor: Cagayan, the 28th season of Survivor.
 The theme of the season was "Brawn vs. Brains vs. Beauty."
-As a police officer, she started on the "Brawn" tribe (Aparri).
-She immediately recognized that her tribe mate Tony Vlachos was also a cop, and though she tried to confront him about it, Vlachos denied it.
-However, he later told her he was a cop, and the two formed an alliance called Cops-R-Us.
+As a police officer, she started on the Brawn tribe called Aparri.
+She recognized that her teammate Tony Vlachos was also a police officer, and the two formed an alliance called Cops-R-Us.
 Aparri won the first four immunity challenges, but after the tribe swap, she was the only original Aparri member to remain on that tribe.
-She managed to reach the merge; however, after Solana, the other tribe left in the game, won the final pre-merge immunity challenge, Vlachos hugged the other four members of Solana while screaming "Top five!", which made her question Vlachos's loyalty.
+Ultimately, Lacina finished in eleventh place and was the first member of the jury.